 Start by measuring the wall to see how much plywood you’ll need.
 For ours we purchased two pine boards plus a 1×6 pine wood board for the top.

 This time around we used the table saw I purchased for my hubby for Father’s Day last year and ripped the boards down ourselves.
 If you’re in the market for a table saw, I highly recommend this Craftsman table saw from Lowe’s!

+For our design plan we decided to go with horizontal planks.
+Decide how wide you want your shiplap to be.
 We wanted a six-inch-wide shiplap so we used a ruler to mark the plywood every six inches on the end of the board with a pencil.
-We lined the board up on the table saw and carefully ran the length of the plywood until all the pieces were cut.

 The plywood wasn’t long enough to go the length of the wall so we knew we’d have a seam.
 We cut the second board and then had to cut them to size to go the rest of the length of the wall.